London School of Economics: 21st century

-Craig Calhoun took up the post of director in September 2012.
-Its previous director, Judith Rees, is also chair of the school's Grantham Institute on Climate Change, an adviser to the World Bank as well as sitting on the UN Secretary General's advisory board on water and sanitation and the International Scientific Advisory Council (ISAC).
-She is also a former convenor of the department of geography and environment and served as deputy director from 1998 to 2004.

-In February 2016, Calhoun announced his intention to step down at the end of the academic year, in order to become president of the Berggruen Institute.
-In September 2016, Bank of England Deputy Governor Dame Nemat (Minouche) Shafik was announced to replace Professor Julia Black as the school's director.
-Shafik began to lead the LSE in September 2017.
+The LSE gained its own degree-awarding powers in 2006 and the first LSE degrees (rather than degrees of the University of London) were awarded in 2008.

 Following the passage of the University of London Act 2018, the LSE (along with other member institutions of the University of London) announced in early 2019 that they would seek university status in their own right while remaining part of the federal university.
 Approval of university title was received from the Office for Students in May 2022 and updated Articles of Association formally constituting the school as a university were approved by LSE council 5 July 2022.

 Controversies

 In February 2011, LSE had to face the consequences of matriculating one of Muammar Gaddafi's sons while accepting a £1.5m donation to the university from his family.
 LSE director Howard Davies resigned over allegations about the institution's links to the Libyan regime.
 The LSE announced in a statement that it had accepted his resignation with "great regret" and that it had set up an external inquiry into the school's relationship with the Libyan regime and Saif al-Islam Gaddafi, to be conducted by the former lord chief justice Harry Woolf.

 In 2013, the LSE was featured in a BBC Panorama documentary on North Korea, filmed inside the repressive regime by undercover journalists attached to a trip by the LSE's Grimshaw Club, a student society of the international relations department.
 The trip had been sanctioned by high-level North Korean officials.
 The trip caused international media attention as a BBC journalist was posing as a part of LSE.
 There was debate as to whether this put the students' lives in jeopardy in the repressive regime if a reporter had been exposed.
 The North Korean government made hostile threats towards the students and LSE after the publicity, which forced an apology from the BBC.

 In August 2015, it was revealed that the university was paid approximately £40,000 for a "glowing report" for Camila Batmanghelidjh's charity, Kids Company.
 The study was used by Batmanghelidjh to prove that the charity provided good value for money and was well managed.
 The university did not disclose that the study was funded by the charity.